afcarl/aptcron/README.md

 aptcron
 =======

-**aptcron** is a simple script that (optionally) updates your APT index ("apt-get update") and prints all new packages to stdout.
-It is designed to be run by cron, which should take care of sending out emails to the root-user.
+**aptcron** is a simple script that sends out E-Mails of available updates in your APT index.
+It is designed to be fully configurable via files in the `/etc/aptcron.d/` directory, so you can easily deploy configuration via your own Debian packages.

-The script, cron-jobs and any configuration can be deployed with APT itself, making it suitable for larger automatic deployments.
+Configuration options include:

+* Update your APT index before creating the list of updates.
+* Only list updates it hasn't already seen in the previous run.
+* Use an external SMTP mail server (including authentication and STARTTLS)

 Requirements
 ------------